 - Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS)

-- Office of the Police, Fire and Crime Commissioner (OPFCC)
+- Office for the Police and Crime Commissioner (OPCC)

 - Central government, governmental agencies and departments